-APPENDIX 1 - ALTERNATIVE INVESTMENT FUND MANAGERS DIRECTIVE
+APPENDIX 1 - ALTERNATIVE INVESTMENT FUND MANAGERS DIRECTIVE (NOT PART OF THE AUDITED FINANCIAL STATEMENTS)

-APPENDIX 1 - ALTERNATIVE INVESTIGENT FOND IN REGULATORY REFERENCE DOCUMENT NAME, PAGE AND REFERENCE AIFMD Article 23(1) (a) a description of the investment strategy and objectives of the AIF; Prospectus, page 38, Information on the Company. if the AIF is a feeder AIF, information on where the master AIF is established; Not applicable. if the AIF is a fund of funds, information on where the underlying funds are established; Not applicable. a description of the types of assets in which the AIF may invest; Prospectus, page 38, Information on the Company. the investment techniques that the AIF, or the AIFM on behalf of the AIF, may employ and all Prospectus, page 38, Information on the Company. associated risks; Prospectus, pages 18-31, disclosure of risk factors. any applicable investment restrictions; Prospectus, page 8. the circumstances in which the AIF may use leverage; Prospectus, page 20, Risk of Debt Financing. the types and sources of leverage permitted and the associated risks; Prospectus, page 20, Risk of Debt Financing. any restrictions on the use of leverage and any collateral and asset reuse arrangements; and Prospectus, page 20, Risk of Debt Financing. the maximum level of leverage which the AIFM is entitled to employ on behalf of the AIF; Prospectus, page 20, Risk of Debt Financing. (b) a description of the procedures by which the AIF may change its investment strategy or investment policy, or both; Prospectus, page 38, Investment Policy. (c) a description of the main legal implications of the contractual relationship entered into for the purpose of investment, including information on jurisdiction, Prospectus, page 80, Part IX, Loans and Loan Agreements. the applicable law and the existence or absence of any legal instruments providing for the recognition and enforcement of judgments in theterritory where the AIF is established; Prospectus, page 142, Part IV, Definitions. (d) the identity of the AIFM, the AIF's depositary, the Prospectus, page 36, Directors and Advisers. auditor and any other service providers and a description of their duties and the investors' rights; Prospectus, page 152 (h). (e) a description of how the AIFM complies with the AIFMD's requirements relating to professional liability risk; Prospectus, page 151 (g)
+FINANCIAL STATEMENTS) REGULATORY REFERENCE DOCUMENT NAME, PAGE AND REFERENCE AIFMD Article 23(1) (a) a description of the investment strategy and objectives of the AIF; Prospectus, page 38, Information on the Company. if the AIF is a feeder AIF, information on where the master AIF is established; Not applicable. if the AIF is a fund of funds, information on where the underlying funds are established; Not applicable. a description of the types of assets in which the AIF may invest; Prospectus, page 38, Information on the Company. the investment techniques that the AIF, or the AIFM on behalf of the AIF, may employ and all associated risks; Prospectus, page 38, Information on the Company.
+Prospectus, pages 18-31, disclosure of risk factors. any applicable investment restrictions; Prospectus, page 8. the circumstances in which the AIF may use leverage; Prospectus, page 20, Risk of Debt Financing. the types and sources of leverage permitted and the associated risks; Prospectus, page 20, Risk of Debt Financing. any restrictions on the use of leverage and any collateral and asset reuse arrangements; and Prospectus, page 20, Risk of Debt Financing.